isomerpages/singapore-customs-old/_businesses/02c-export-procedures.md

 <sup>^Bulk petroleum and chemicals are those loaded directly into an oil/chemical tanker without any additional form of packing.
 It excludes petroleum and chemicals transported in ISO tanks and drums, as there are fixed quantities for these modes of export.

+### Visit links below for more information on exporting requirements:

 -   [Controlled & Prohibited Goods](/businesses/exporting-goods/export-procedures/controlled-prohibited-goods)